doehm/survivoR/README.md

 # Installation

-Now on CRAN.
+Now on CRAN (v0.9.6).

 ``` r
 install.packages("survivoR")
 ```

-Or install from Git for the latest.
+Or install from Git for the latest (v0.9.6.1).
+I’m constantly improving the data sets and the github version is likely to be slightly improved.

 ``` r
 devtools::install_github("doehm/survivoR")